Search for exotic decays of the Higgs boson into long-lived particles in $pp$ collisions at $\sqrt{s} = 13$ TeV using displaced vertices in the ATLAS inner detector: Background estimation

 To compute the uncertainty in the background estimate, pseudo-experiments are performed.
 Each pseudo-experiement is assigned a unique set of per-jet probabilities by varying each $(p_{\text{T}},\mathrm{DL1})$ bin within statistical uncertainties, and the varied probabilities are used to predict the background yield.
 The mean of the pseudo-experiments determines the central value of the expected yield, with its statistical uncertainty given by the RMS of pseudo-experiments.
 Using this method, a background estimate of $1.30 \pm 0.08$ events is obtained, where the uncertainty is statistical only.

 This method for computing the background prediction relies on the assumption that the per-jet DV probabilities are unaffected by the presence of multiple DVs in an event.
 To validate this assumption, the VR defined in Section~\ref{sec:select} is used.
-The parameterization of the per-jet DV probabilities in terms of $p_{\text{T}}$ and DL1 allows for a robust validation of the method despite the kinematic properties of the jets in this region being different from those in the SR. By studying the predicted and observed numbers of events with at least two DVs in the VR, the core assumption of the background estimate may be tested and any systematic differences may be taken into account as an additional uncertainty in the background estimate.
+The parameterization of the per-jet DV probabilities in terms of $p_{\text{T}}$ and DL1 allows for a robust validation of the method despite the kinematic properties of the jets in this region being different from those in the SR, and the absence of the displaced jet requirement leaves a statistically significant number of events to study.
+By comparing the predicted and observed numbers of events with at least two DVs in the VR, the core assumption of the background estimate may be tested and any systematic differences may be taken into account as an additional uncertainty in the background estimate.

 Following the same procedure as is used in the CR, the per-jet DV probability is calculated using events in the VR with fewer than two DVs, and used to predict the number of events with at least two DVs.
 Using this method, a mean of $19.9 \pm 0.4$ events are predicted and 23 are observed, as shown in Figure~\ref{fig:gamma}, demonstrating that any jet--jet correlations are negligible or captured by the parameterization in terms of jet $p_{\text{T}}$ and DL1.